icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [How to self-publish a technical book on Leanpub and Amazon using Quarto](https://www.brodrigues.co/blog/2023-06-29-book_quarto/) - This blog post explains which settings to use to compile an Epub for Leanpub and a print-ready PDF for Amazon's self-publishing service (KDP).
 - [Hello Quarto: Porting my Website from Hugo Apéro](https://silviacanelon.com/blog/2023-09-29-hello-quarto/) - A blog post detailing a user's experience of porting a blogdown Hugo Apéro site to Quarto, with content including design ideas, CSS tips, HTML partials, setting up redirects, and others.
 - [Seven Tips for Creating Quarto Reveal.js Presentations](https://remlapmot.github.io/post/2025/quarto-revealjs-tips/) - A blog post showing few tips on how to customise Reveal.js slides with R/knitr, HTML/CSS, and Quarto native options.
+- [Creating effectively multi-engine Quarto documents using Quarto's embed shortcode](https://remlapmot.github.io/post/2025/multi-engine-quarto/) - A blog post describing how to use the embed shortcode to show code and execute its output from different languages/engines in the same document.
+- [Migrating my Academic (Hugo Wowchemy) website to Quarto](https://jc-castillo.com/blog/posts/quarto-migration/) - A blog post documenting the migration of an academic website from Hugo Academic/Wowchemy to Quarto, including technical steps for converting content, publications, and site structure.

 ## Talks and videos